AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 This section describes the default behavior of the chart in the Live Edit mode and lists the events triggered by users' actions.
 Please keep in mind that in addition to the special events mentioned below, all Live Edit interactions (as well as any interactions with Gantt charts) trigger [row events](Events#rows).

-To learn how change the default behavior of the chart in the Live Edit mode, see the [Events](Events) article.

 **1. Editing Data Grid Text**

 Double-clicking on [data grid labels](Data_Grid/Columns#text_\(labels\)), except for the labels of the first column, allows altering their text.